-Although utility-scale wind farms were not installed in the U.S. until the 1980s, windmills had been a source of energy for pumping water on farms and ranches in the 19^{th} century and into the early parts of the 20^{th} century.
+Although utility-scale wind farms were not installed in the U.S. until the 1980s, windmills had been a source of energy for pumping water on farms and ranches in the $19^{th}$ century and into the early parts of the $20^{th}$ century.
 Until the rural electrification efforts of the federal government delivered reliable grid-connected electricity to rural areas, wind-powered generators were a major source of electricity for farms and ranches far removed from the grid [3].
 Utility-scale wind farms in the U.S. began in California in the 1980s, with individual wind turbines on the order of 50-100 kilowatts (kW).
 Turbine capacity and wind farm sizes have grown steadily to the point where the two-megawatt (MW) turbine and wind farms with hundreds of MW of capacity are common [4].

 Although wind farms' capacities have grown to be comparable to fossil fuel-fired generators, the total electricity that can be produced from a wind farm annually is typically much less than the electricity that is available from a fossil fuel-fired power plant with the same name-plate capacity.
-A baseload coal or nuclear power plant in the U.S. may have an annual capacity factor5 of over 80 percent while typically the capacity factors of wind farms are estimated to range between 20 and 40 percent, depending on the average annual wind speed at their location [5].
+A baseload coal or nuclear power plant in the U.S. may have an annual capacity factor of over 80 percent while typically the capacity factors of wind farms are estimated to range between 20 and 40 percent, depending on the average annual wind speed at their location [5].

-Wind speeds are important in determining a turbine's performance.
+Wind speeds are important in determining a wind turbine's performance.
 Generally, annual average wind speeds of greater than 9 miles per hour (mph) are required for small electric wind turbines, whereas utility-scale wind plants require a minimum wind speed of 10 mph.
 The power available to drive wind turbines is proportional to the cube of the speed of the wind.
 This implies that a doubling in wind speed leads to an eight-fold increase in power output.
-A measurement called the wind power density is used to classify sites into "wind power classes".
-Wind power density is measured in watts per square meter (W/m2) and is calculated from annual observed wind speeds and the density of air [6].
-Table 2-1 shows the wind class categories currently used.
+According to the National Renewable Resources Laboratory (NREL) the wind resource available in the continental U.S. can be arranged into ten wind classes as shown in Table 2-1.
+Wind class 1 is the highest wind resource level and wind class 10 is the lowest wind resource level.
+According to NREL the moderate wind resource class 4 is the representative resource level for a majority of wind projects installed in the U.S.